drkhodakarami/JiraLib/README.md

 ## ➤ What is this library?

-This is a simple yet useful library that containst some base repetitively used helper methods, network payload and non payload records, interfaces and abstract classes for blocks and block entities.
+This is a simple yet useful library that contains some base repetitively used helper methods, network payload and non payload records, interfaces and abstract classes for blocks and block entities.
 Using the ITickBE you can easily generate a ticking block entity and by extending the block entity from
 UpdatableBE, you can easily sync information between server and client, no more need to send custom network packets to sync the fluid/energy values!